Best Kitchen Sink Cookies

 - Mix in the eggs and the vanilla.2 eggs, 1 tsp vanilla

-- Mix in the dry ingredients until just combined, then fold in the chocolate chips, toffee chips, and potato chips.½ cup Heath toffee bits, 1 cup milk chocolate chips, 1 cup crushed potato chips
+- Mix in the dry ingredients until just combined, then fold in the chocolate chips, toffee chips, and potato chips.½ cup toffee bits, 1 cup milk chocolate chips, 1 cup broken potato chips

-- For large cookies (which is how we like to make them), scoop about 3 tbsp of dough per cookie.
-This recipe should make about 16 large cookies.
+- For large cookies, scoop about 2 to 3 tbsp of dough per cookie.
+This recipe should make about 16 to 20 large cookies.

 - Spread out 4 to 6 cookie dough balls onto the baking sheet.
-Press a couple more chocolate chips and crushed potato chips onto the tops of each dough ball.
+Press a couple more chocolate chips and potato chip pieces onto the tops of each dough ball.

-- Place an inverted glass or biscuit cutter over each hot cookie and move it in a circular motion to shape each cookie into a perfect circle.
+- Place an inverted glass or biscuit cutter over each warm cookie and move it in a circular motion to shape each cookie into a perfect circle.

 - Let the cookies rest for a few minutes, then move to a rack to cool completely.